aysh01/IBM__SkillsBuild/Week 3 (Day 1)/README.md

 Create a new Pull Request

 ## License
-This project is licensed under the [License Name] License.
+This project is licensed under the [Apache License](http://www.apache.org/licenses/)